TWhiteShadow/SimonSays/README.md

   - Delete all saved high score data.
   - Update the high scores display to show a "No scores available" message.

-### Example

-Here’s how the Clear High Scores button appears:

-[Clear High Scores]

-When clicked, it resets all high scores instantly.

 ---

 Enjoy the game and have fun challenging your memory! 🎉